drm-solister/watsBot/README.md

 [ ] - Convert short videos to gif
 [ ] - Spoiler'ed embeds
 [ ] - More reliable pixiv embed?
-[ ] - Check if link has been sent already, automatic recycle emoji [x] - Spoiler twitter videos (newline before link or something like that) [x] - Migrate to discord js v13
+[ ] - Check if link has been sent already, automatic recycle emoji - probably a bad idea [x] - Spoiler twitter videos (newline before link or something like that) [x] - Migrate to discord js v13
 [ ] - Local SQL/SQLite database
+[x] - Function in threads